CharlesWiltgen/how-to-podcast/grow-your-audience.md

 1. Make your podcast title more discoverable with keywords.
 Bad: "Close Call".
 Good: "Close Call - Funny Phone Calls with Our Neighbors"

+1. Make episode titles descriptive instead of "cute".
+They're an opportunity to use keywords that you want to be assocated with your podcast.